searchisko/elasticsearch-river-remote/README.md

     -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-You can also implement and configure some preprocessors, which allows you to change/extend document informations loaded from remote system and store these changes/extensions to the search index.
+You can also implement and configure some preprocessors, which allows you to change/extend document information loaded from remote system and store these changes/extensions to the search index.
 This allows you for example value normalizations, or creation of some index fields with values aggregated from more document fields.